COVID In Florida: Gov. DeSantis Downplays Coronavirus Threat As State Breaks New Hospitalization Record

 “You’re blaming the kids saying they weren’t wearing masks so they’re in the ICU.
 With all due respect, I find that deplorable to blame a victim who ends up being hospitalized,” said DeSantis.

-He never did give his thoughts on whether he thought masks would have helped and only took three questions.
+He never did give his thoughts on whether he thought masks would have helped.

 “This has been a really negative thing throughout this whole thing, with some of these, quote, experts, some of the media, somebody can contract a highly transmissible airborne virus and they’re viewed as having done something wrong.
 That’s just not the way you do it,” he added.